 Born in 1958.
 Habilitation à diriger des recherche, EHESS, 1997 ; Ph.
 D., Hebrew Studies, Université Paris VIII, 1990 ; Agrégé in Modern Hebrew Language and Literature, 1987 ; M.A., Hebrew Medieval Literature, Université Paris III, 1986.
 Doctoral fellow of the Lady Davies Fellowship Trust at the Department of the History of the Jewish People, Hebrew University, Jerusalem, 1988-1989.
 Research Fellow, Centre National de la Recherche Scientifique (CNRS), 1991-1998.
-Professor of Medieval Jewish Thought (VIth-XVIIth Centuries), École pratique des hautes études, Sorbonne, since 1998.
-Member of the academic board (since its foundation in 2002), Director (since 2018) of the Alberto Benveniste Center for Sephardic Studies and the Sociocultural History of the Jews since its foundation (2002).
+Professor of Medieval Jewish Thought (VIth-XVIIth Centuries), École pratique des hautes études, PSL University, since 1998.
+Member of the academic board (since its foundation in 2002), Director (since 2018) of the Alberto Benveniste Center for Sephardic Studies and the Sociocultural History of the Jews.

 – History of the Jewish exegesis of the Bible in the Middle Ages, especially in the XVth-XVIth Century Mediterranean (Spain and Byzantium), exegesis as a literary genre.

-– History of culture and representations : the image of the proselyte in Jewish culture, Judaism and its « margins » (such as Karaism), the place of the « Land f Israel » in Jewish memory ; place and function of the Bible in Jewish culture and imagination ; representations of Moses in Jewish culture and imagination ; Judaism and Nature ; Judaism and hybridity.
+– History of culture and representations : the image of the proselyte in Jewish culture ; Judaism and its « margins » (such as Karaism) ; the place of the « Land of Israel » in Jewish memory ; place and function of the Bible in Jewish culture and imagination ; representations of Moses in Jewish culture and imagination ; Judaism and Nature ; Judaism and hybridity.

 Courses taught at the Ecole pratique des hautes études